LaunchCodeEducation/linux/content/web-server/slides/_index.md

 ### Use Cases

+This course utilizes Caddy and NGINX to server static files as web applications for the following:

+- React Project
+- Spring Boot Project
+- Angular Project
+- C# Project
+- Python Project

 Caddy - User friendly, less configuration, newer technology (released in 2015)

-Nginx - Many organizations still use Nginx (released in 2004)
+NGINX - Many organizations still use Nginx (released in 2004)

+This Linux Course curriculum is currently being served with a Caddyfile

 ---